Abhinav-c2004/CyberSecurity_Internship/README.md

 # Internship Tasks Repository

-This repository contains all internship assignments completed in both Python and C programming.
+This repository contains all internship assignments completed in  Python  programming.

 ## Tasks